Saussurea – Introduction, Health Benefits, Uses, and Side Effects of Indian Costus

 6. Ayurvedic Properties

-1. Rasa (Taste): Saussurea is believed to have a bitter (Tikta) taste.
+1. Rasa (Taste): It has bitter (Tikta) taste.

-2. Virya (Potency): It is cooling in nature (Shita Virya).
+2. Virya (Potency): It is cool in nature (Shita).

-3. Vipaka (Post-digestive taste): The post-digestive taste is pungent (Katu Vipaka).
+3. Vipaka (Post-digestive taste): The post-digestive taste is pungent (Katu).

 7. Health Benefits and Uses

-The plant is well-known both in Ayurvedic and Tibbi medicine, the root has a pungent taste and a peculiar fragrance.
+The plant is well-known both in Ayurvedic and Tibbati medicine, the root has a pungent taste and a peculiar fragrance.
 It contains aphrodisiac, antiseptic, anti-inflammatory, anti-ulcer, anti-cancer, and hepatoprotective properties.
 It strengthens the functioning of the stomach and promotes its action; it is also helpful in arresting secretion or bleeding.

 It is beneficial to normalize and strengthen digestion, detoxify, enhance fertility, and reduce pain, the essential oil has antiseptic and disinfectant properties, and it helps to relax the involuntary muscle tissue and serves as a cardiac stimulant.
 It relieves flatulence and is a diuretic, it is also useful in removing catarrhal matter and phlegm from the bronchial tubes.